outsinre/outsinre.github.com/_posts/2015-04-13-fontconfig.md

 6. _#_ mkfontscale \<path-to-font-directory\>
 7. _#_ mkfontdir \<path-to-font-directory\>, some references omit step 6 && 7 when installing fonts for single user at under home directory.
 However, when installing fonts system-wide, these two steps are necessary.

-> Install system-wide fonts are similar except that the fonts directory is `/usr/share/fonts/`.
+> Install system-wide fonts are similar except that the fonts directories are different like  `/usr/share/fonts/`.

 Refer to: